Army Vs. Civilian Workouts

 Combat requires one to run, jog, jump, hurdle, climb, carry, crawl etc. For these activities cardiovascular conditioning is essential.
 Aside from the physical demands of exercise, soldiers must also adapt to the extreme temperature fluctuations.
 A soldier must be ready to deal with the 120 degree temperatures in Fallujah Iraq or the 10 below temperatures on the Afghanistan Pakistan border.

 For civilian physical training, it is not recommended to train midday while the sun is at its warmest.
-However soldiers getting ready to go to the dessert often do train and do their Army Fitness Workouts during the hottest parts of the day during the hottest months of the year.
+However soldiers getting ready to go to the dessert often do train and do their workouts during the hottest parts of the day during the hottest months of the year.

 A combat solider is equipped with their body armor protective gear (AVG – 40 additional pounds) their weapon (anywhere from 7-30 pounds) ammo (10-30 pounds) and their rucksacks (30-80 pounds).